The Importance of Real-Time Data for English Learners

 The Problem: You’re Flying Blind for Most of the Year

-Here’s how the cycle typically goes:
+Here’s how the cycle typically unfolds:

 Students take a state language assessment (like TELPAS or ACCESS) in February or March.